Skip to Content

 completed diy wood frame prior to painting

-Quickly brush this paint over the rough, unsanded wood.
-If you get any spots too heavy, don’t worry, just use an old rag to rub the it off before it dries.
+Then quickly brushed this paint over the rough, unsanded wood.
+Use an old rag to rub off any heavy spots before it dries.

 rustic frames shown with dry brush paint

 I just love how the texture shows through and it looks so rustic.
-Perfect rustic picture frames for my fall mantle.
-The paint only took about an hour to dry because it’s such a thin layer, and it’s still pretty warm here.
+The paint only took about an hour to dry because it’s such a thin layer.

 For my 12 x 16 inch frame, I used black paint and the same dry brush technique.
 It looks like a charcoal stain.
 I really love how it turned out.